vlutton/encore-ui/src/rxForm/README.md

 - `data`: A data object to prefill the radio/checkbox collection.
 For checkboxes, checked values default to true unless `value` and `falseValue` attributes are given.
 See the samples.
 - `model`: The AngularJS model to tie all radios/checkboxes together.
 - `field-id`: The ID of the elements.
 - `empty-message`: (string) A default message if the data attribute is empty.
+- `disable-fn`: (Function) Optional callback function to determine if option should be disabled.
+Parameters `tableId`, `fieldId`, and `rowId` will be passed to the function.

+# Services

+## rxFormUtils

+Provides a set of utility functions for accessing form data